 So constant use of mantra is another way of stabilizing, a way of reducing suffering.
 It is an extremely useful technique at times, in certain situations.
 I am suspicious of it as a general way to live your life though, because there are times when it is really important to know exactly what is happening now, because, for example, that truck is going to be around the corner in a second and if you are not listening to external sounds and seeing external sights, but are in a state of great pleasure induced by your repetition, you may get run down!
 Even if you normally want to stay away from the body because of painful sensations, you do need the skill to get precisely here when you think it is critical.

-» The musical body
+» The musical body: An experimental exercise

 To bring us more into our bodies, I am going to have us do an experiential exercise that runs for roughly half an hour, an exercise called the musical body.
 You can do it with almost any kind of smooth, ﬂowing instrumental music—not music accompanied by words, though.